 - Certify that an effective control environment exists.

-When properly executed end-to-end, control owners clearly understand the objectives of and are accountable for control performance, which provides assurance to key stakeholders.
+When properly executed end-to-end, control owners clearly understand the objectives of and are accountable for control performance, which provides assurance to key stakeholders while reducing control deficiencies.

 1. SOX Applies to Private Companies Too